-The name counts beside Altenberg.
+The designation counts next to Altenberg.
 Herrenberg. chapel hill.
 Klosterberg.
-Rosenberg and Sonnenberg to the most common single layer designations in Germany.
-It occurs in 8 of the 13 growing areas around 50 times (see last paragraph).
-This makes Kirchberg the second most popular single-track name in Germany.
-The reason is in the many vineyard possessions of the church to see over centuries.
+Rosenberg and Sonnenberg to the most common single-layer names in Germany.
+It occurs around 50 times in 8 of the 13 growing regions (see then last paragraph).
+This makes Kirchberg the second most common single-layer name in Germany.
+The reason is in the many vineyard possessions of the church seen over centuries.

-The oriented to the south-southwest, and in a small area to the southeast vineyards with 10 to 35% slope cover about 90 hectares of vineyards on shell limestone soil.
+The vineyards with a slope of 10 to 35%, oriented towards the south-south-west and in a small section towards the south-east, cover around 90 hectares of vineyards on limestone soils.
 Here, for example, Müller-Thurgau and Schwarzriesling are cultivated.
-Shares in the situation have for example members of the WG Tauberfranken.
+Members of WG Tauberfranken, for example, have shares in the situation.

-The oriented south to southeast vineyards with 10 to 40% slope cover 17 hectares of vineyards.
-These consist of rock weathering soils with a very high proportion of stone and hanging clay.
-Shares in the location, for example, has the winery Prinz SalmPrince...
+The south-southeast facing vineyards with 10 to 40% incline cover 17 hectares of vineyards.
+These consist of rock weathering soils with a very high proportion of stones and slab.
+The winery, for example, shares in the location...